ikjordan/picozx81/README.md

 4. A higher tolerance value set for `VTOL` results in faster screen stabilisation.
 As for a real TV, a low tolerance level results in vertical sync being lost for some programs, such as [QS Defenda](http://www.zx81stuff.org.uk/zx81/tape/QSDefenda) and [Nova2005](http://web.archive.org/web/20170309171559/http://www.user.dccnet.com/wrigter/index_files/NOVA2005.p).
 Set the value to 15 to emulate a TV that struggles to maintain vertical lock.
 Run the [Flicker program](examples/ZX81/flicker.p) to see the effects of PAUSE on lock
 5. The "Big Bang" ROM can double the speed of BASIC programs
 6. The Waveshare LCD 2.8 board has no sound capabilities
 7. The `TV` sound option emulates the sound generated through the TV speaker by VSYNC pulses.
-The `CHROMA` sound option emulates the sound generated through the TV speaker by the Chroma interface when VSYNC pulses are not frame synchronised
+The `CHROMA` sound option emulates the sound generated through the TV speaker by the Chroma interface when VSYNC pulses are not frame synchronised. `CASSETTE` is similar to `TV` but does not emulate attenuation of VSYNC signals, allowing them to be saved to cassette, or to a PC in WAV format, and then later loaded back into a ZX81
 8. When `FiveSevenSix` is specified in the `[default]` section of the `config.ini` file in the root directory of the SD Card it sets the display resolution and refresh rate of picozx81 at start-up.
 If set for a specific program, then the resolution and refresh rate is set when the program is loaded.
 If necessary,picozx81 will reset and restart with the requested display before the program is loaded

 #### Joystick